 - Can be used to make decisions concerning technology funding

-- Can be used to make decisions concerning transition of technologies over time
+- Can be used to make decisions concerning the transition of technologies over time

 Disadvantages of Technology Readiness Level

-Like any other thing, the TRLs also has few disadvantages.
+Like any other thing, the TRLs also have a few disadvantages.
 Here are they.

 - A mature product may possess a lesser or greater degree of readiness for use in a particular system context than one of lower maturity.
 This makes a little confusion.